ramiro/Pocket-Plus-Calibre-Plugin/README.md

 * Go to Calibre, under the "Fetch News" drop down select "Add or edit a custom news source"
 * Click "Load Recipe From File" and choose the Pocket.recipe file
 * Edit the settings in the windows that will pop up, for example, set up tags (See Settings), click Save, then Close
-* Click "Fetch News", the Custom you will find Pocket, change "Schedule for download" if you want
+* Click "Fetch News", then Custom you will find Pocket, change "Schedule for download" if you want
-* Click "Download Now" to download now if you want.
+* Click "Download Now" to download now if you want
 * You will be asked to grant access to your Plugin, click on "here" (to be able to click you have to close "Schedule news download" by clicking "OK" or "Cancel" first)

 ![](doc/grant.png)
 (if the window disappears, it might be behind the main window of Calibre)

-* When the access is granted, simply click of "Fetch News" again to start!
+* When the access is granted, simply click "Fetch News" again to start!

 If you have any problem read more [at Pocket](https://help.getpocket.com/customer/portal/articles/361724-how-to-configure-calibre-with-pocket)